fal-works/p5js-template-per/README.md

     Now ESLint and Prettier works automatically every time you save your code.

-5. Feel free to edit the scripts in `src` directory.
+5. Feel free to edit code in `src` directory.

 6. Run the command-line below to build `dist/script.js`: